List of Magic Knight Rayearth characters: Lantis

 Lantis (ランティス, Rantisu), Zagato's younger brother, is a powerful Cail or Kailu (magic swordsman) who journeyed abroad for a great deal of time and returned to Cephiro after meeting Eagle in Autozam.
 Lantis has made his first appearance in season two when he returned to Cephiro.
-He desired to remove the Pillar System in order to prevent the tragedy and pain that Zagato and Princess Emeraude had experienced.
+He desired to remove the Pillar System in order to prevent the tragedy and pain that Zagato and Princess Émeraude had experienced.
 He is regarded with suspicion due to his reclusive nature.
 Nevertheless, Hikaru approaches him, though at first it's because she feels extreme guilt about killing his brother.
 Though his intimidating manner can be off-putting, he is gentle at heart; in fact, he forgives Hikaru and the other Knights for Zagato's death.

 In the anime version he falls in love with Hikaru, which she reciprocates, while in the manga there are only hints of any romance between the two.
 At the end of the manga, Lantis asks Hikaru how people of Earth convey love.
 When she explains that they usually marry, Lantis asks if there is anyone she'd like to marry, to which Hikaru replies that she'd like to marry everyone as she loves them all.

 Lantis also appears in Tsubasa.
 His name comes from the Mazda Lantis.

 In Super Robot Wars games, he has a Mashin which is a mirrored version of Zagato's.